Amrendra1111/fileware/README.md

   - Terraform
 - Easily fetch templates from GitHub.
 - Edit templates directly in the terminal using `nano`.
-- Save modified templates to the current working directory.
+- Saves modified templates to the current working directory(By-Default).
 - Avoid clutter: files are only saved if modified.

 ## Installation